plone/plone.restapi/docs/source/addons.rst

 Listing add-ons records
 -----------------------

-The registry records listing uses a batched method to access all addons.
+The addons listing uses a batched method to access all addons.
 See :doc:`/batching` for more details on how to work with batched results.